00

 Ship on Time, Track Shipments, and Add Insurance Coverage

 When shipping orders of high value, be sure to ship them with insurance, tracking, and proof of delivery.
-Ensure your customers have sufficient order movement information to tell the status of their shipment.
-And when you’ve satisfied the order, ensure to keep a delivery confirmation in case of disputes.
+The tracking function gives your customers sufficient information on the status of their shipment.
+When you’ve fulfilled the order, keep a delivery confirmation in case of disputes.

 Automate Your Chargeback

 That gives you a just-in-time eCommerce chargeback alert and email before a chargeback becomes a chargeback.
-Our system will provide you with adequate data on each transaction from over 50 data points to prevent fraudulent chargebacks and address those disputes on your behalf.
-You don’t need to lift a finger as we automated the entire process for you.
+Our system has adequate data on each transaction to help you prevent fraudulent chargebacks and address disputes on your behalf.
+You don’t need to lift a finger as we automate the entire chargeback process.

 Conclusion

 eCommerce chargebacks are a growing business challenge for all online retailers.
-Our data shows the program is even getting worse with the evolution and tech.
+Our data shows the program is even getting worse.
 The tips we share in this article are proven dispute prevention guides that, if applied, will save you a lot of money and time.
 Merchants using Chargeflow's chargeback automation have reported tremendous benefits beyond the superior win rates.

 Chargeflow was designed to address the challenges of dispute mitigation we experienced as eCommerce entrepreneurs for revenue recovery.
-Chargeflow combines years of experience handling thousands of eCommerce chargebacks and disputes to perfect the dispute cycle and deploy it at scale.
+Chargeflow uses years of eCommerce chargeback handling experience to perfect the dispute cycle and deploy it at scale.
 That makes it easy for the average retailer to reduce fraud, approve more valid orders, and enhance their checkout process.

 Start your trial today with our 100% chargeback coverage and fully automated dispute mitigation solution.
 The setup takes only a few seconds, so you have nothing to lose!